About The College

 Students from the college have regularly served in leadership positions.
 Approximately half of FSU’s Student Body presidents since the college’s founding have been social science majors.

 Florida State students who win prestigious national and international awards are honored in the Office of National Fellowships Hall of Fame.
-While our college accounts for just under 12 percent of the student body, more than 40 percent of all Hall of Fame members are graduates of the College of Social Sciences and Public Policy.
+While our college accounts for 12-13 percent of the student body, more than 40 percent of all Hall of Fame members are graduates of the College of Social Sciences and Public Policy.